mniip/mniip.github.io/_posts/2024-01-01-semialign-intuition.md

   zip s xs = ((),) <$> ys
 ```

-<details><summary>Nested aside 2</summary>
+<details><summary>Nested aside 2: expansion</summary>
 Dually, <code>Zip</code> doesn't capture the expansion part of the relation.
-We would need to modify `zip` to also return the input shapes with the intersection shape expanded into them.
+We would need to modify <code>zip</code> to also return the input shapes with the intersection shape expanded into them.
 </details>

 ## Distributivity